fillip-pro/enso/README.md

 **Ēostre** is the [Malline](https://github.com/Naamio/malline) stencil set for Fillip.pro.
 It includes the stencils, **Docker** configuration, **Kubernetes** configuration, images, scripts (TypeScript), and CSS.

+## Origin

+After a single day writing the original web application for Fillip.pro, (called Lehti), progress stagnated as other projects took precidence. **Ēostre** is the designated replacement for Lehti as an attempt to restart and refresh the domain with up-to-date and relevant content.